@www.linkedin.com

 Recent developments in the field of large language models (LLMs) are focusing on enhancing reasoning capabilities through reinforcement learning.
 This approach aims to improve model accuracy and problem-solving, particularly in challenging tasks.
 While some of the latest LLMs, such as GPT-4.5 and Llama 4, were not explicitly trained using reinforcement learning for reasoning, the release of OpenAI's o3 model shows that strategically investing in compute and tailored reinforcement learning methods can yield significant improvements.

 Competitors like xAI and Anthropic have also been incorporating more reasoning features into their models, such as the "thinking" or "extended thinking" button in xAI Grok and Anthropic Claude.
 The somewhat muted response to GPT-4.5 and Llama 4, which lack explicit reasoning training, suggests that simply scaling model size and data may be reaching its limits.
 The field is now exploring ways to make language models work better, including the use of reinforcement learning.
 One of the ways that researchers are making language models work better is to sidestep the requirement for language as an intermediary step.
 Language isn't always necessary, and that having to turn ideas into language can slow down the thought process.
 LLMs process information in mathematical spaces, within deep neural networks, however, they must often leave this latent space for the much more constrained one of individual words.
 Recent papers suggest that deep neural networks can allow language models to continue thinking in mathematical spaces before producing any text.
-References :
+Recommended read:

 Megan Crouse@techrepublic.com